dmccreary/graph-rag/docs/glossary.md

 **Abbreviation**: LMs<br/>
 Language models (LMs) are advanced AI models designed to understand and generate human language.
 They are mainly classified into two types: discriminative models, like BERT and RoBERTa, which focus on tasks such as text classification, and generative models, like GPT-3 and GPT-4, which are used for tasks like machine translation and text generation​(GraphRAG-Survey).

+#### Leiden Algorithm

+The Leiden Algorithm is an iterative method used for community detection in large networks.
+It improves upon the Louvain algorithm by guaranteeing well-connected communities, reducing the likelihood of disconnected or fragmented clusters within the detected communities.

+For example, the Leiden Algorithm is often applied in graph analysis to identify groups of nodes that are more densely connected internally, such as in social network analysis to find clusters of users with similar interests.

+Leiden algorithm, are used to partition the graph into communities of nodes with stronger connections to one another than to other nodes in the graph.
+This helps in grouping closely related entities together

 #### Non-parametric Retriever